Sign in →

 Specimen Handling/Transport:

-Specimen must be received in laboratory within 1 hour of collection.
+Specimen must be received in laboratory within 1 hour of collection (for assessment of motility and slide making)

 Specimen Stability/Storage: